jdittrich/userNeedResearchBook/text/allURBook.md

  know that people want a better version of what they already have.
 For design it is more useful to know the needs behind this wishes.
 Henry Ford allegedly said »If I had asked people what they wanted, they would have said faster horses«.
-Instead of faster horses, Ford sold a product that satisfied an underlying motivation – Getting quickly from A to B – instead of the  specific wish.
+Instead of faster horses, Ford sold a product that satisfied an underlying motivation – getting quickly from A to B – instead of the  specific wish.

 ## Example for User Need Research: e-Learning

 Some time ago I did research on the use of computers and web for learning purposes.
+A web based learning software (also called  »LMS«, Learning management system)

 At the institution, a web based learning software (an LMS, Learning management system) was already existing.
-I assumed that students would probably use it for collaboration, professors for preparing interactive quizzes for the students and for enabling them to review material.
+We assumed that students would probably use it for collaboration, professors for preparing interactive quizzes for the students and for enabling them to review material.
 But we did not want to rely on our guesses, so we did research on how and why students and teaching staff used computers and web for learning (note that we deliberately did research on the use web and computers for learning, not for using the specific system that was existing).

 We recruited students and teaching staff from various courses and did interviews with them.
-The gathered data was than analyzed to find out how and why computers and internet were used for learning.
+The gathered data was then analyzed to find out how and why computers and internet were used for learning.

 We found out that not quizzes, workgroups and videos were the tools of trade, but file exchange.
 The following uses of files were typical: